-(3) The exclusion of citizenship and legal entity criteria for residents of an EEA Member State, an EFTA State or the Faroe Islands is not a reservation on national treatment, but the sentence is included to give an exhaustive description of the measure.
+3 The exclusion of citizenship and legal entity criteria for residents of an EEA Member State, an EFTA State or the Faroe Islands is not a reservation on national treatment, but the sentence is included to give an exhaustive description of the measure.

-Sector: Energy

-Sub-sector: Energy production and distribution

-Law No. 34/1991 on Investment by Non-Residents in Business Enterprises.

-Only Icelandic citizens and legal entities, and citizens and legal entities from another member state of the EEA, from another member state of the EFTA or from the Faroe Islands, can own the right to harness hydroelectric and geothermal power other than for own personal home use.
-(4)

-The same applies to investment in enterprises engaged in power production and power distribution.

-Apart from the fish stock, hydroelectric power and geothermal power are Iceland?s most important natural resources.
+Sector: Energy Sub-sector: Energy production and distribution Legal source or authority of the measure: Law No. 34/1991 on Investment by Non-Residents in Business Enterprises.
+Succinct description of the measure: Only Icelandic citizens and legal entities, and citizens and legal entities from another member state of the EEA, from another member state of the EFTA or from the Faroe Islands, can own the right to harness hydroelectric and geothermal power other than for own personal home use.
+4 The same applies to investment in enterprises engaged in power production and power distribution.
+Purpose or Motivation of the Measure: Apart from the fish stock, hydroelectric power and geothermal power are Iceland's most important natural resources.
 Their utilisation need to be centrally administered through licensing and co-generation agreements.
 The power production and power distribution are public utilities which to a large degree operate as public monopolies.

-(4) The exclusion of citizenship and legal entity criteria for residents of an EEA Member State, an EFTA State or the Faroe Islands is not a reservation on national treatment, but the sentence is included to give an exhaustive description of the measure.
+4 The exclusion of citizenship and legal entity criteria for residents of an EEA Member State, an EFTA State or the Faroe Islands is not a reservation on national treatment, but the sentence is included to give an exhaustive description of the measure.

+Sector: All sectors

+Sub-sector: -

 Legal source or authority of the measure: -

-Foreign investments, including foreign participation in Icelandic companies, may be subject to prior notification requirements, examination or authorisation by relevant Icelandic authorities.
+Succinct description of the measure: Foreign investments, including foreign participation in Icelandic companies, may be subject to prior notification requirements, examination or authorisation by relevant Icelandic authorities.

-Iceland is currently considering a framework for screening foreign investments relating to the safeguarding of essential security interests, including national security.
+Purpose or motivation of the measure: Iceland is currently considering a framework for screening foreign investments relating to the safeguarding of essential security interests, including national security.

-APPENDIX 3 TO ANNEX XVIII.
-REFERRED TO IN ARTICLE 8.4 (RESERVATIONS) RESERVATIONS BY LIECHTENSTEIN
+RESERVATIONS BY LIECHTENSTEIN

-1-

 Sector: All sectors

 Sub-sector: -

 Legal source or authority of the measure: -

-Succinct description of the measure:

-The establishment of a commercial presence by a juridical person (including br

-The establishment of a commercial presence by a juridical person (including branches) is subject to the requirement that no objection for reasons of national economy (balanced proportion of national and foreign capital, balanced ratio of foreigners in comparison with the number of resident population, balanced ratio of total number of jobs in the economy in comparison with the number of the resident population, balanced geographic situation balanced development of the national economy, between and within the sectors) exists.
+Succinct description of the measure: The establishment of a commercial presence by a juridical person (including branches) is subject to the requirement that no objection for reasons of national economy (balanced proportion of national and foreign capital, balanced ratio of foreigners in comparison with the number of resident population, balanced ratio of total number of jobs in the economy in comparison with the number of the resident population, balanced geographic situation balanced development of the national economy, between and within the sectors) exists.

-To ensure a balanced development of the national economy, taking into account the specific geographic situation of the country, its limited resources and the small labour market.
+Purpose or motivation of the measure: To ensure a balanced development of the national economy, taking into account the specific geographic situation of the country, its limited resources and the small labour market.